jp3tty/MechaCar_Statistical_Analysis/README.md

 ![Car_Data_statistical_summary](https://github.com/jp3tty/MechaCar_Statistical_Analysis/blob/main/Images/Car_Data__statistical_summary.PNG)

 From the statistical summary we see that:
-* The vehicle length and ground clearance are likely to provide non-random amounts of variance in the model.
+* The vehicle length and ground clearance coeeficients are likely to provide non-random amounts of variance in the model due to their low p-values.
+This indicates that the variance of a MechaCar's vehicle length and groud clearance coefficients will meaningfully impact mpg.
+* With a significance level of 0.05, we can reject the null hypothesis due to very low p-value of 5.35e-11 on the model.
+* An R-squared value of 0.7149 indicates that roughly 72% of mpg predictions will be correct using the linear model listed above.

 ## Summary Statistics on Suspension Coils